Lampirg/recommendator/README.md

 # recommendator

 This is web application for computing anime titles to watch according to user anime list.
-Right now it supports My Anime List API.
+Right now it supports My Anime List and Shikimori.

 *Note:* this is a **study unfinished project** and right now it is problematic to use (as you can see in [usage](#usage)).
 Thus the project can change significantly.